UK leader mounts last-ditch bid to win Brexit deal backing

-LONDON (AP) — British Prime Minister Theresa May plans to tell lawmakers she has received further assurances about her Brexit deal from the European Union, in a last-ditch attempt to win support for the unpopular agreement.
+LONDON (AP) — British Prime Minister Theresa May planned to tell lawmakers Monday that she has received further assurances about her Brexit deal from the European Union, in a last-ditch attempt to stave off a crushing defeat for the unpopular agreement.

-May is due to make a statement in the House of Commons Monday afternoon, a day before lawmakers are due to vote on her EU divorce deal.
+May is due to make a statement in the House of Commons on the eve of a vote set for Tuesday in Parliament on her EU divorce deal.

-May argues that defeating the deal could open the way for EU-backing legislators to block Brexit, with “catastrophic” results for Britons’ faith in democracy.
+May argues that defeating the deal could open the way for pro-EU legislators to block Brexit, with “catastrophic” results for Britons’ faith in democracy.

-A handful of previously opposed legislators got behind the agreement in the last few days, but they remain outnumbered by those determined to vote against it.
+The country voted by 52 percent to 48 percent in a 2016 referendum to leave the 28-nation bloc.

 Most Read Business Stories